favna/frontend-workshop/exercises/2_css-styling/README.md

    `index.css` files in this folder are already set up for you.

 3. You should not need to use any JavaScript for this exercise, only CSS.

+4. You can keep the CSS code that is already provided in the `index.css` file.
+This is code that isn't relevant for this exercise, but is here so your page is a bit easier to read.